 The ground floor has now been occupied by three ‘healthy eating’ businesses: an artisan bakery, an organic fruit and vegetable delivery service and a condiment manufacturer.
 The upper floor houses a classroom where English is taught to new arrivals to the UK by HEMCCF (Hull Ethnic Minorities Community Centre Foundation) and also provides office space for several other social enterprises.
 Giroscope also owns a vegetarian café and a shop, which along with the Enterprise Park help to create and sustain jobs in our community.

 In 2004 Giroscope publishes ‘Last One Out Please Close The Gateway‘, a report that looks into the causes, effects and remedies of the adandonment and decline in our West Hull neighbourhood.
 As the title suggests the essay criticises the government’s proposed ‘Gateway’ scheme, a proposal that would have lead to widespread demolitions in the area Giroscope operates in.

-  We continue to expand our volunteer programme significantly, by 2017 often having over 30 volunteers from a variety of backgrounds working on site and in the office on a daily basis.
+We continued to expand our volunteer programme significantly, by 2018 often having 20 volunteers, from a variety of backgrounds, working on site and in the office on a daily basis.